Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 Units in this comp are very durableunits survive significantly longer than average in fights.

-Ionia / Bruiser / Defender / Slayer / Arcanist reaches full power in stages 4-5, aiming to close out before opponents scale.
-Games typically end around round 32.
+Bruiser / Defender / Slayer / Arcanist / Ionia aims to dominate early and snowball advantages before late-game comps come online.
+Games typically end around round 26.

 Detailed Analysis

-Ionia / Bruiser / Defender / Slayer / Arcanist is classified as a Fortress composition in TFT Patch 16.5.
-With a 45.3% win rate and 4.56 average placement, this comp requires precise execution to succeed.
+Bruiser / Defender / Slayer / Arcanist / Ionia is classified as a Fortress composition in TFT Patch 16.9.
+With a 18.2% win rate and 6.82 average placement, this comp requires precise execution to succeed.

 Damage Profile: This composition is very defensiveit prioritizes survival and scaling over early aggression.
 This defensive approach means you may lose some early fights, but you'll have more HP remaining when your comp comes online.